Let me tell you a secret: When I first started my eyeshadow brush collection, I had no idea what I was doing.

 - Angled brow brush for defining and filling in the eyebrow

-For a cheap brush set, I’ve found the Real Techniques Starter Set holds up pretty well.
+For a cheap brush set, I’ve found the Eyeshadow Makeup Brush Set holds up pretty well.

-So, you’ve picked up a couple brushes – even given them a test drive.
-But how can you ensure they stay in the same condition you bought them in?
+So, when you’ve picked up a couple of brushes and given them a test drive.
+How do you ensure they stay in the same condition you bought them in?